 16 County Street, the Abraham Knowlton house (1726)

-This original 3-bay right (south) side of 16 County St. is believed to have been constructed circa 1725-26, and no later than about 1740.
+This original 3-bay south side of 16 County St. is believed to have been constructed circa 1725-26, and no later than 1740.
 The other two bays were added to the left side of the house between 1750 and 1800.

 Abraham Knowlton house in 1978

-The house was in poor condition and abandoned during a lengthy dispute about demolishing it to expand the (now closed) Caldwell Nursing Home.
-In 2003 it was restored and turned into condominiums by Ipswich architect Matthew Cummings.
+The house was in poor condition and was abandoned during a lengthy dispute about demolishing it to expand the (now closed) Caldwell Nursing Home.
+In 2003, it was restored and turned into condominiums by Ipswich architect Matthew Cummings.

 16 County Street, the Abraham Knowlton house Ipswich